phpgl/flappyphpant/README.md

     $entities->attach($playerEntity, new Transform);
     ```

-    This kinda game is unfortunately not the best example for an ECS.
+    This kind of game is unfortunately not the best example for an ECS.

  - **Simple Sprite Renderer**

     This project showcases a simple sprite renderer that can render individual sprites from a sprite sheet.
     This is used to render the animated player elephant as well as the pipes.
-Nothing complex but should give you
-    a starting point if you want to build a 2D game with VISU.
+Nothing complex but should give you a starting point if you want to build a 2D game with VISU.

  - **Very Basic AABB Collision Detection**